CraigNock/wksp-module-2-js-1-fundamentals/lecture-2-types.md

 Very broadly, an object can be defined as an unordered collection of key/value pairs.

+PROPERTY=

+KEY:VALUE

+NAME:VALUE

 `{'givenName': 'Yoda', 'surname': undefined, 'age': 900}`

 This object has 3 properties.

+**Dont need to use '' or "" for names/keys INSIDE the object. referring outside will need to use

 ```js
 // Example
 "it has a property with name 'givenName' and value of 'Yoda' of type string"

 ```